-Ready to strengthen small hand muscles AND get a couple minutes to yourself?
+Christmas sticker cups strengthen small hand muscles and get us a couple of minutes to ourselves.

-You can help your child learn at home without endless amounts of prep work.
+You can help your child learn at home in simple, powerful ways.

 RELATED: Curious how to keep all ideas in one space?
 Check out the Breakfast Invitation Card Pack.

-Well, after introducing my five-year-old and 3.5 year-old to this holiday sticker activity I will say hands down, THIS ONE.
-I love when both boys are equally invested in one Breakfast Invitation.
+Well, after introducing my five-year-old and three-year-old to this holiday sticker activity, I will say, hands down, THIS ONE.
+I love when both boys are equally invested in one idea.

-The idea generated from Sticker Shirt Design.
+I generated the idea from Sticker Shirt Design.
 A simple Breakfast Invitation that we played around Halloween.
 It was such a hit in my home and yours that I knew Sticker Design 2.0 needed to happen.

 Pick the ONE thing you want to improve, and focus on that ONE skill.

-You want to stay focused with your goal.
+You want to stay focused on your goal.